vmware-archive/vmaccel/README.md

 require the resolving of multiple pixels for one block before serialization can occur.

+#### Operation Objects (Asynchronous Data Consistency Model)

+Operation Objects represent the lifetime of an operation on the Accelerator and define a data consistency model for the associated Surfaces.
+Operation Objects base their lifetime and data consistency hints off of their scope in the application's source code, thus a more global scope will loosely define when an operation must complete and the modified Surfaces content downloaded.

+The following defines the basis for the Asynchronous Data Consistency Model:

+Workload Submission (Dispatching):

+- A context is active in the system once one or more associated operations are dispatched within the same context.
+- An operation is active in the system once dispatched.
+- A surface is active in the system once bound to one or more dispatched operations.

+Workload Results Available (Quiescent):

+- A surface is quiesced when all requested modifications are in effect.
+- An operation is quiesced when all bound surfaces are quiesced, observed, and all state modifications are in effect.
+- A context is quiesced when all operations are quiesced.

+Examples:
+1. If you want an asynchronous operation to finish before exiting a function, make the Operation Object's variable scope limited to the function.

+2. If you want an extended lifetime of the operation, make the variable scope for the Operation Object global.

+3. If you want operation D to execute after operation A, and not all previous operations, pass operation A into construction of operation B.

+Operation Objects utilizes programming language concepts in an effort to explicitly declare storage and runtime complexity for an asynchronous Accelerator process.
+By binding scope to the queue extent for an operation, fences and reference counting for resource liveliness are now hidden details of Accelerators.
+Asynchronous optimizations that increase an operation's storage complexity, such as copy-on-write, can be avoided due to explicit declaration of lifetime within the application's source language without the complexity of event or fences for synchronization purposes.

+##### Remarks

+If the observation window does not overlap with the quiescing window for an operation, and the operation's modifications are overwritten by a later operation before the next observation window, the operation can be discarded as long as it does not perturb the stability of the system.

 #### Addressing Resources

 Addressing of resources in a networked Accelerator fabric is different than